nus-cs2103-AY2122S1/tp/docs/UserGuide.md

 Changes the current password.

-The flags used in `passord` are as follows:
+The flags used in `password` are as follows:

 | Flag | Description |
 | ---- | ----------- |